-Sligo Town got it's name from the Gaelic word Sligeach, which translates to Shelly River due to the due to the abundance of shellfish found in the waters surrounding the town.
+Sligo got it's name from the gaelic word Sligeach, which translates to Shelly River, due largely to the abundance of shellfish found in the waters surrounding the town.

-The modern town of Sligo, the largest in the North West of Ireland, with a population of 19,452 people (official 2011 census figures), dates back to 1245 when FitzGerald erected a castle somewhere in the vicinity of the present day Dominican ruin in Abbey Street.
+The modern town of Sligo, the largest in the North West of Ireland, with a population of 19,452 people (official 2011 census figures), dates back to 1245 when Maurice FitzGerald erected a Castle somewhere in the vicinity of the present day Dominican ruin in Abbey Street.

 With over 5,000 recorded archeological sites, the largest of which the Carrowmore Megalithic Cemetery, County Sligo has one of the richest concentrations of prehistoric monuments in Western Europe.

-One of Ireland's most famous personalities must have been the poet, William Butler Yeats, whose family came from Sligo, and whom inspired the young poet in many of his future works, drawn spiritually from the county's scenic landscape and sense of place.
+One of Ireland's most famous literary figures was the poet, William Butler Yeats, whose family came from Sligo, and who inspired the young poet in many of his future works, drawn spiritually from the county's scenic landscape and sense of place.

-Sligo is also known as the "shopping capital of the northwest" with enough to keep even the most fanatical retail therapist happy.
-With no less than four shopping centres and retail parks, offering both local and multi-national outlets boasting a mix of excellent indigenous shops and well-known multi-national outlets.
+Sligo town is well known as the "shopping capital of the North-West" with enough to keep even the most fanatical retail therapist happy.
+With no less than four shopping centres and retail parks, offering a pleasurable shopping experience, and offering a mix of excellent indigenous shops and well-known multi-national outlets.